Published on 17 June 2012.

 | BEND

-contains the byte code instruction following it.
+deriving (Show, Eq)This is a recursive data type.
+Every byte code instruction except BEND contains the byte code instruction following it.
 The loop instruction has two byte codes to continue with: either we enter the loop or we continue after it.

 The function that converts tokens to byte code looks like this: